pingcap/docs/QUICKSTART.md

 ## Scale the TiDB cluster
 The capacity of a TiDB cluster can be increased or reduced without affecting the online services.

-For example, if you want to add a TiDB node with the IP address: 172.16.10.101.
-You can use the following procedure:
+For example, if you want to add a TiDB node with the IP address: 172.16.10.101, you can use the following procedure:

 1. Edit the `inventory.ini` file and append the node information: